Libertarian presidential candidate Jorgensen to campaign in Council Bluffs on Saturday

 Support Local Journalism

-A release from the campaign said Jorgensen is one of only three presidential candidates that will be on the ballot in all 50 states plus Washington D.C. -- along with Republican President Donald Trump and former Democratic Vice President Job Biden.
+The release said Jorgensen is one of only three presidential candidates that will be on the ballot in all 50 states plus Washington D.C. — along with Republican President Donald Trump and former Democratic Vice President Joe Biden.

 Libertarian 3rd Congressional District candidate Bryan Holder will speak ahead of Jorgensen’s remarks.
 Holder faces Democratic Rep. Cindy Axne and Republican David Young in the general election.